Cuberates/codeforces/README.md

 # Codeforces-Solutions
-This repo is just a list of my Codeforces submissions.
-Thank you for visiting <3
+This repository contains my CPP solutions for Codeforces problems, and I also included my template for programming contests.
 ## Important notes
-Even though all of my solutions in this repository are all ACCEPTED by the Codeforces Judging System, I cannot guarantee that they are optimal, and they may fail under contraints different from that of Codeforces problem statements.
+The solutions are coded my ME.
+This is important because it means that not all my problems are AC by the judging system.
+Even if they are, they are certainly not optimal.
+Unfortunately, a few solutions are hard to understand as well, and I suggest you should use them ONLY for minor purposes.
 ## Problem statements
-I have decided to **not** include the problem statements as they are all well-documented on the Codeforces website.
-I will only be providing brief statements for some problems.
+I have decided to **not** include the problem statements as they are all well-documented on the Codeforces website, and I will only be providing brief statements for some problems.
+## Final notes
+Have fun discovering new approaches to programming problems!